Much work remains in Colombia's fight against coca cultivation, Pompeo says

 Aerial spraying of the herbicide glyphosate was banned by the Constitutional Court in 2015 over cancer concerns but Duque has said a restart under safety conditions set by magistrates could be possible this year.

-Unlike its neighbors, Colombia has not imposed stringent immigration requirements.
-Venezuela for decades provided shelter to Colombians fleeing their country’s civil conflict.
+The heavily armed group, established in 1982 by Iran’s Revolutionary Guards, is an important part of a regional Tehran-led alliance known as “the axis of resistance”.

-Pompeo is expected to meet with Venezuelan opposition leader Juan Guaido later on Monday after both attend the counter-terrorism meeting.
+“We all know too that the Iranian regime’s top terrorist proxy Hezbollah has found a home in Venezuela under Maduro.
+This is unacceptable,” Pompeo added, referring to Venezuelan President Nicolas Maduro.

-Guaido is recognized as his crisis-ridden nation’s legitimate president by more than 50 countries including the United States.
+Venezuelan opposition leader Juan Guaido, recognized as his crisis-ridden nation’s legitimate president by more than 50 countries including the United States, is attending the conference and is expected to meet with Pompeo.

-Guaido defied a court order to travel to Colombia and is expected to continue onward to the World Economic Forum in Davos, a source said.
+Duque recognized Guaido in his opening remarks, saying ensuring free and fair elections in Venezuela is the responsibility of all countries.

-Duque specially recognized Guaido in his opening remarks at the conference, saying ensuring free and fair elections in Venezuela is the responsibility of all countries.
+Guaido is expected to continue onward to the World Economic Forum in Davos, a source said.

-The trip will help gain global attention for Guaido as Venezuela’s political stalemate drags on, but there is no evidence the tour will break Venezuela’s deadlock, as the military continues to stand by the ruling Socialist Party.
+The trip will help gain global attention for Guaido, but there is no evidence the tour will break Venezuela’s deadlock, as the military continues to stand by the ruling Socialist Party.

 Reporting by Humeyra Pamuk, Oliver Griffin and Luis Jaime Acosta in Bogota; Writing by Julia Symmes Cobb, Editing by Franklin Paul